MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/index.md

 - Serve data as a product rather than a byproduct.
 - Provide an ecosystem of data products instead of a singular data warehouse that might not best fit the data scenario.
 - Drive a default approach to enforce data governance and security.
-- Drive teams to consistently prioritize business outcomes instead of focussing just on the underlying technology.
+- Drive teams to consistently prioritize business outcomes instead of focusing just on the underlying technology.

 It builds upon Microsoft's cloud adoption framework and requires understanding of landing zones.
 [What is a landing zone?](../../ready/landing-zone/index.md).
-If you do not have an implementation of Azure landing zones, then it is important to consult your cloud teams about how to meet prerequisites.
+If you don't have an implementation of Azure landing zones, then it's important to consult your cloud teams about how to meet prerequisites.
 For more information, see [Ensure the environment is prepared for the cloud adoption plan](../../ready/index.md).

 Reference architectures allow you to start with a small footprint and grow over time, adapting the scenario to your use cases.

 Cloud-scale analytics includes repeatable templates to accelerate five core infrastructure and resource deployments.

-Cloud-scale analytics is adaptable for the size of your business so that if you are a small enterprise with limited staff, then having a centralized operations model mixed with some business subject matter experts might fit your business.
+Cloud-scale analytics is adaptable for the size of your business so that if you're a small enterprise with limited staff, then having a centralized operations model mixed with some business subject matter experts might fit your business.
 However, if you're a large multinational enterprise with the goal of autonomous business units (with their own data engineers and analysts), a distributed operating model like data mesh or data fabric might fit your business better.

 ## Objectives

-Cloud-scale analytics provides a framework built on the following principles to address challenges with complex data architectures that do not scale to the needs of businesses:
+Cloud-scale analytics provides a framework built on the following principles to address challenges with complex data architectures that don't scale to the needs of businesses:

 | Principle | Description |
 |---------|---------|